geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 ### Task 1:  Create the Browse screen for your Power App

-In your role as Holly Spencer, you will begin the process of creating a canvas app from scratch by building the app’s Browse screen.
+In your role as Holly Dickson, you will begin the process of creating a canvas app from scratch by building the app’s Browse screen.

 1. You should still be logged into your Domain Controller VM (LON-DC1) as **ADATUM\Administrator** and password **Pa55w.rd**; if not, then do so now.